rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 I wanted to use _cognitive debt_ in the title, intending it as a pun on "technical debt", because I am interested in discussing negative impacts on the team's ability to understand and reason about the code.
-However, this term turns out to have a clinical meaning and I decided against using it.  _Cognitive debt_ is a psychological term associated with _repetitive negative thinking (RNT)_.
+However, this term turns out to have a clinical meaning and I decided against using it.
+_Cognitive debt_ is a psychological term associated with _repetitive negative thinking (RNT)_.
 _Cognitive debt_ and RNT are hypothesized to have some very negative health consequences that can lead to depression or even dementia.
 RNT is described as

 > &emsp;  _“excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”_

 I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could partially explain why programmers are often unhappy[^unhappy], why programming discussion groups are often very negative.
 Sadly, RNT seems to be a condition that really good programmers are likely to experience.
 Good programmers think about rainy day scenarios, notice design flaws, can anticipate program issues.
+My pet peeve, [patterns of erroneous code](/tags/patterns-of-erroneous-code.html), is an RNT.
-It seems important that we talk about it.
+It seems important that we talk about RNT.

 [^unhappy]: Interesting youtube: [Why Do So Many Programmers Lose Hope?](youtube.com/watch?v=NdA6aQR-s4U)